Pa1mantri/RISC-V_HDP/W-3/Readme.md

 ## Assembly Code Conversion

 Compile the inline assembly C program with RISCV 32 bit architecture and dump the assembly program into clapswitch_assembly.txt file.
+Before converting the code into assembly instructions all the header files and printf and scanf statements should be commented.

 ```
 riscv64-unknown-elf-gcc -march=rv32i -mabi=ilp32 -ffreestanding -nostdlib -o out clapswitch_inline.c